An inexpensive biasing system for use in electrostatic steering of ions

-The device makes use of modern isolated DC-DC converters to power and digital isolators to allow a communication with a suite of electronics with a ground reference biased by up to several kilovolts from true ground.
-The isolated electronics include a set of 16-bit DACs with $\pm$10~V output range, high-voltage op-amps with 110~V supply span, and 16-bit ADCs to monitor the op-amp outputs.
-As shown in the photograph of the device in Fig.~\ref{figDevicePhoto}, a Raspberry Pi micro miniature computer can be mounted to the PCB to provide interface over ethernet.
-The entire device is 137~mm x 71~mm and 55~mm in height.
+In this section we will discuss our implementation of modern DC-DC converters, digital isolators, and high-voltage op-amps, along with the other components required to implement the device.
+The general topology is shown schematically in Fig.~\ref{figDevicePhoto}(a), additional design details may be made available by the authors subject to institutional and export control regulations.
+A fully-implemented version of the device is shown in Fig.~\ref{figDevicePhoto}(b), including the 3D-printed enclosure to provide safety.
+The entire device is 165~mm x 75~mm and 55~mm in height.
 The use of an MS-10 multi-pin connector allows the device the be fastened directly to the beam line at feedthrough, further increasing the compactness.